Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: In recent times, biometrics is mostly utilized for the authentication or identification of a user for a vast civilian application.
-Most of the electronic systems have been proposed that employed distinct behavioral or physiological human beings signature for identifying or verifying the user in an automatic manner.
-Nowadays, Electro Cardio Gram (ECG)-oriented biometric systems are in the exploration stage.
-The behavior of the ECG signal is distinctive to every person.
-As ECG is an exclusive physiological signal that is present only in the live people, it is utilized in the new biometric systems for recognizing the people and to counter the fraud as well as the forge attacks.
-Majority of the traditional techniques limits from the restriction in several points detection in the ECG signal.
-The contribution of this paper is the enhancement of the novel structure of person identification model by ECG signal.
-At first, the ECG signal collected from the three benchmark source is subjected for pre-processing, in which the noise is removed by Low Pass Filter (LPF) approach.
-Further, the Empirical Mode Decomposition (EMD) is adopted for the decomposition of signal.
-As feature selection is the significant part of classification enhancement, Principle Component Analysis (PCA) is used as the effective feature extraction that takes the most important features from the signal.
-Finally, the adoption of Deep Neural Network (DNN) is performed as the deep learning model that could identify the exact person from the given ECG signal.
-The effectiveness of the method is extensively validated on benchmark datasets and retrieves the outcome.
+Abstract: In recent times, biometrics is mainly utilized for the authentication or identification of a user for a vast civilian application.
+Many electronic systems have been proposed that employ distinct behavioural or physiological human signatures for automatically identifying or verifying users.
+Currently, Electrocardiogram (ECG)-oriented biometric systems are in the exploratory stage.
+The behaviour of the ECG signal is distinctive to every person.
+As ECG is an exclusive physiological signal present only in living people, it is utilised in new biometric systems for recognising individuals and counteracting fraud and forgery attacks.
+The majority of traditional techniques are limited by restrictions in several points of detection in the ECG signal.
+The contribution of this paper is the enhancement of the novel person identification model using ECG signals.
+Initially, the ECG signal collected from the three benchmark sources undergoes pre-processing, during which noise is removed using a low-pass filter (LPF) approach.
+Furthermore, the Empirical Mode Decomposition (EMD) is employed for decomposing the signal.
+As feature selection is a significant part of classification enhancement, Principal Component Analysis (PCA) is used as a practical feature extraction method that selects the most critical features from the signal.
+Finally, the adoption of a Deep Neural Network (DNN) is performed as a deep learning model that can identify the exact person from the given ECG signal.
+The effectiveness of the method is extensively validated on benchmark datasets, yielding the desired outcome.

 Keywords: Deep Neural Network, ECG signals, PCA-based Feature Selection, Person Identification, Signal Decomposition.